-Whilst the College is unable to provide direct support, we have a large number of mental health resources online which give advice – both to people who may be experiencing mental health problems, and for their friends, family and carers.
+Whilst the College is unable to provide direct support, we have a large number of mental health resources online which give information – both to people who may be experiencing mental health problems and for their friends, family and carers.

 If you’re feeling desperate, it’s important to let someone know how you feel.
 If possible, speak to friends or to a family member or carer.
 Alternatively, you can contact one of the free helplines below for support:

 - Samaritans: 116 123 (24/7) or via email: email@example.com

 - Saneline: 0300 304 7000 (4.30pm to 10.30pm every day)